dokkev/obsidian-valut/Reinforcement Learning/Torque-based Deep RL on Humanoid.md

 Different task requires different control strategies.
-From biological view, human
+From biological view, human can control joint compliance which determined by the number of parallel elastic elements in muscle activation